 Because of many things, Mine Hill is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mine Hill really has some of the features that families look for when choosing a good community to raise children.
 Is Mine Hill perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Mine Hill are very well educated compared to the average community in the nation: 39.22% of adults in Mine Hill have a bachelor's degree or even advanced degree.
+The population of Mine Hill is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.82% of adults in Mine Hill have a bachelor's degree or even advanced degree.

 The most common language spoken in Mine Hill is English.
 Other important languages spoken here include Spanish and Langs. of India.